The Five Steps Of A Fire Risk Assessment

-The fire risk assessment process is intended to be dynamic, and consider change.
-Fire risk assessments should therefore be reviewed from time to time or if there is a reason to suspect that it is no longer valid, in particular, if significant changes take place, such as an increase in the numbers of people in the building or changes to floor layouts.
+The fire risk assessment process is intended to be dynamic and consider a change.
+Fire risk assessments should, therefore, be reviewed from time to time or if there is a reason to suspect that it is no longer valid, in particular, if significant changes take place, such as an increase in the numbers of people in the building or changes to floor layouts.
 Fire risk assessments should also be reviewed.
 We will give a suggested date for review in our reports.
 A review does not necessarily involve repeating the fire risk assessment process.
 A judgment on this is required based on the significance of the changes.

 Frequently Asked Questions

 We have some questions that are asked by a number of our potential and actual clients and thought it may be useful to put up some of the most asked for you.
 Click on any of the questions you are interested in to reveal the answer.

 - Business Fire Safety FAQ's